fosterrath-mila/ift6759/agenda.md

 ## Deadlines

+- Each team needs to provide the deliverable (report + code + best model) corresponding to a block at the latest on __Friday, February 8th at noon (12:00pm)__.

-- The NDA must be signed and returned before January 16th.
-See at the end of the [Syllabus](https://github.com/mila-udem/ift6759/blob/master/syllabus.md) for further details.
+- ~~The NDA must be signed and returned before January 16th.
+See at the end of the [Syllabus](https://github.com/mila-udem/ift6759/blob/master/syllabus.md) for further details.~~

-- No deliverable for now, you should complete all the [readings and tutorials](https://github.com/mila-udem/ift6759/blob/master/tutorials/python-numpy-pytorch.md) by __Wednesday January 16th__.
+- ~~No deliverable for now, you should complete all the [readings and tutorials](https://github.com/mila-udem/ift6759/blob/master/tutorials/python-numpy-pytorch.md) by __Wednesday January 16th__.~~

 ## Agenda

+### Week 2 [Jan.
+14 - 18]: Block 1 first week

+#### Wednesday, January 16th

+- [Block 1 Common Presentations](https://github.com/mila-udem/ift6759/blob/master/tutorials/common-week2.pdf) will be presented in the auditorium at 15h30.

+- [Horoma block 1](https://github.com/mila-udem/ift6759/blob/master/projects/horoma/slides/horoma-block1.pdf) will be presented in the TODO after the common presentations.

+- [Humanware block 1](https://github.com/mila-udem/ift6759/blob/master/projects/humanware/slides/humanware-block1.pdf) will be presented in the TODO after the common presentations.

+- [OMsignal block 1](https://github.com/mila-udem/ift6759/blob/master/projects/omsignal/slides/omsignal-block1.pdf) will be presented in the TODO after the common presentations.

 ### Week 1 [Jan.
 7 - 11]: Introduction to the class